typst-io/spigradle/docs/templates/template_spigot_plugin.md

 **Configuration:**

-See [debugSpigot](#debugspigot---debugextension) for configuration options like version, EULA acceptance, JVM arguments, and debug port.
+See [debugSpigot extension](#debugspigot-extension---debugextension) for configuration options like version, EULA acceptance, JVM arguments, and debug port.

 ## Why not spigot-annotations?